atimin/nitpicker/README.rst

 3. A QA tool should be interactive.
 When you see a whole test case with all the steps it is hard not to jump between them trying to do test as fast as possible.
-When a tester is in a dialog with a tool and goes step-by-step, they can test more carefully.
+When a tester is in a dialogue with a tool and goes step-by-step, they can test more carefully.
 Especially, if the tool keep time tracking automatically.

-How does it woks?
+How does it work?
 .........................
 All your tests and run reports are stored in YAML format with the code which they test.